Jyoti-dhage1/EmpTrack/README.md

 # EmpTrack
-EmpTrack is a full-stack Employee Management System designed to help organizations efficiently store, organize, and access employee records.
-Developed using Angular, Bootstrap, Spring Boot, and Hibernate, the system offers core features such as search and sorting by name or employee ID, enabling fast and user-friendly data management.
+EmpTrack is a simple employee Management System built with Spring Boot for the backend, featuring account CRUD, insert, and update operations.
+It uses DTOs, Hibernate, ModelMapper and RESTful APIs for clean and efficient data handling.